gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 He was thirty-three years old.
 He had already written The Call of the Wild,
 White Fang, The Sea-Wolf.
-He was the most widely read American author of his era — perhaps the most widely read author in the world.
+He was the most widely read American author of his era, perhaps the most widely read author in the world.

 And he wrote Martin Eden as a warning.

-Not a warning about poverty — London knew poverty, had clawed his way out of it through sheer ferocious will.
+Not a warning about poverty.
+London knew poverty,
+had clawed his way out of it through sheer ferocious will.
-Not a warning about class — though the novel is ruthlessly precise about the cruelty of class.
+Not a warning about class,
+though the novel is ruthlessly precise about the cruelty of class.

-A warning about the cost of the thing itself — the intellectual life, the life of ideas, the life lived in pursuit of truth and beauty and meaning — when that life is lived alone, without the sustaining connections that make it bearable.
+A warning about the cost of the thing itself, the intellectual life, the life of ideas, the life lived in pursuit of truth and beauty and meaning, when that life is lived alone, without the sustaining connections that make it bearable.

 London later said that readers had missed the point entirely.
-They read Martin Eden as an inspirational story — a self-made man rising through talent and determination.
+They read Martin Eden as an inspirational story: a self-made man rising through talent and determination.
 London meant it as a tragedy.